Updated: Jun 19

-Many younger voters and millennials are frustrated and disappointed by the changes to the makeup of the EU as instigated by the Brexit decision, seeing it as a break in what they had understood to be perpetually seamless relationships across the European area.
-It's evident that many in the younger age groups voting in the UK’s Brexit referendum who had never seen life outside a free movement EU are sorely disappointed by the exit decision.
-Many of their counterparts in other countries feel the same way.
+Many younger people and millennials are frustrated by the changes to the makeup of the EU instigated by the Brexit decision.
+They perceive that it breaks up what they had understood to be perpetually seamless relationships across the European area.
+Naturally many of their counterparts in other European countries feel the same way about it.
+Those who had never seen life outside a free movement EU remain sorely disappointed by the exit decision.

 It is not by chance that this new project 'khordiafy' launches on 8th May 2020 marking the 75th year since the end of WW2 hostilities in Europe.

-Let's remind ourselves that the original European project was instigated in response to the war and under the aspiration that if we organise and connect the countries of Europe via a formal political project then we need never repeat the warring mistakes of the past.
-The well-intentioned project for Europe after WW2 was a political and formal, official, organisational structured system which over the decades has not evidently produced the intended naturally unified society nor has it yet harmonised relationships between everyone.
+Let's remind ourselves about the origins of the EU project It was instigated in response to the world wars and with the aspiration that if we organise and connect the countries of Europe via a formal political project then we need no longer repeat the warring mistakes of the past.
+The well-intentioned project for Europe after WW2 was a political and formal, official, organisational structured system which has achieved much over the decades, many agree it has still not yet evidently produced the intended naturally unified society.

-Our challenge here is to cultivate, catalyse and stimulate a rapid and natural multiplication of such opportunities,
+Starting from here, our joint challenge now is to cultivate, catalyse and stimulate a rapid and natural multiplication of positive opportunities for friendliness:

-in a way that is inclusive for every nation participating in the EU area, and
+that are inclusive for every nation participating in the EU area, and

 khordiafy is informal - not from officialdom - and neither seeks nor requires any sponsorship or funding, approval or permission from any formal organisation or state body and so leaves them free to focus their resources on other priorities and needs.

-First step: bring your ideas, questions and colleagues to one of the forthcoming khordiafy web calls for enquiring schools across Europe.
+So, you can bring your ideas and questions - and your colleagues - to one of the forthcoming khordiafy web calls .

-- hear about the kinds of fun and activities you could khordiafy with other countries' schools
+Hear about the type of fun khordiafy interaction tasks and engaging activities you could do with the other countries' khordiafy schools

-- join and add to the khordiafy conversation
+Join in and add to the khordiafy conversation with more ideas

-- start making new history for our children's futures.
-We're not messing about here!
+Start making new history for our children's futures.
+Yes, we're not messing about here!